FireTail-io/firetail-py-lib/docs/response.rst

 -----------------

-By default, response body contents are validated against OpenAPI schema via ``pointsecio.decorators.response.ResponseValidator``, if you want to change the validation, you can override the default class with:
+By default, response body contents are validated against OpenAPI schema via ``firetail.decorators.response.ResponseValidator``, if you want to change the validation, you can override the default class with:

 .. code-block:: python